 What is The Big Fix?

-The Big Fix is our way to help out local spay and
+The Big Fix is our way of supporting local spay and neuter programs!

 Why is spay and neuter so important?